Friedrich Wilhelm von Seydlitz: Later life

 After the Seven Years' War concluded with the Treaty of Hubertusburg (1763), Seydlitz became inspector general of the cavalry in Silesia, where eleven regiments were permanently stationed and where Frederick sent all his most promising officers to be trained.
 In 1767, Frederick promoted Seydlitz to general of cavalry.

 Seydlitz's later years were marred by domestic unhappiness.
 During his convalescence in Berlin, on 18 April 1761, he had married Susannah Johanna Albertine Hacke, daughter of Hans Christoph Friedrich Graf von Hacke, and she was eventually unfaithful to him, reportedly due to the syphilis from which he had suffered for decades.
 He had at least one daughter, according to an early biographer, Anton König, and two according to another biographer, Robert Lawley.
-The oldest daughter married first to an official from Breslau, and was divorced.
+The elder daughter married first to an official from Breslau, and was divorced.
 She married second to a Polish count, and divorced soon after.
 She eventually converted to Catholicism, but died in a madhouse in Brieg.
-The youngest lived to old age and died in poverty near Lausitz.
+The younger lived to old age and died in poverty near Lausitz.

-By the end of the decade, some misunderstanding brought an end to his formerly close friendship with the King.
+By the end of the decade, some misunderstanding brought an end to his formerly close friendship with the king.
 Seydlitz's health had been declining for years and he suffered from recurrent bouts of syphilis; in 1772, after an attack of apoplexy, he completed a couple of stays at the spa at Carlsbad to take the mineral waters.
 While these helped somewhat, his other activities continued without moderation, and to his detriment.
 A subordinate brought him two healthy Circassian beauties, whose company he enjoyed but who undoubtedly stressed his tenuous health.
 In August 1773, in his last illness, Frederick and Seydlitz met again at Seydlitz's home at Minkovsky near Ohlau (now Oława, Poland).
-The King sat beside his sickbed, horrified at Seydlitz's condition, and even persuaded him to take some of his medications, but Seydlitz would not look at him; the illness had already deformed his face.
+The king sat beside his sickbed, horrified at Seydlitz's condition, and even persuaded him to take some of his medications, but Seydlitz would not look at him; the illness had already deformed his face.
 Eventually paralyzed, whether from another stroke or the underlying tertiary syphilis, Seydlitz died at Ohlau in Silesia in November 1773.